nikouu/mGBA-http/docs/Design.md

 mGBA-http builds will as close as possible target operating systems and architectures that mGBA does.

+The Lua script is cross platform by default as it's consumed by cross platform mGBA.

+The PowerShell script is cross platform as PowerShell itself is cross platform.

 ## Accessibility

 Accessibility for this purpose relates to how easy it is to pick up mGBA-http and both use it and develop for it.